26 Most Instagrammable Places in Barcelona

 If you’re looking for a unique façade, Casa Battló is the one you want to see.
 It’s located in Passeig de Gràcia, Barcelona’s most important shopping and business area, where you’ll see high-street brands and beautiful buildings.

-There’s an entrance fee to get inside Casa Batlló; however, even if you don’t visit the inside of the building, you can take photos of the stunning façade.
+There’s an entrance fee to visit Casa Batlló; however, even if you don’t go inside, you can take photos of the stunning façade.

 If you decide to go inside, other popular photography spots are the Lightwell, the main floor lounge, the Attics and the roof.